Top 20 Interpersonal Skills Employers Love (and Why They Do)

 5. Problem solving

 In the workplace, problem solving is oftentimes not done in isolation.
-Although one individual may first recognize the problem, the process of generating a solution usually requires obtaining resources, knowledge and input from others to solve.
+Although one individual may first recognize the problem, the process of generating a solution usually requires obtaining resources, knowledge and input from others.
 As problems inevitably arise, problem solving is a key interpersonal skill.

 6. Persuasion